Blog

 Actually, we’re a city full of diverse cultures and communities; a good number of us are transplants from cities and countries far away.

 Don’t believe us?
-Check out the Greek Festival in Centennial Park, the African Street Festival, or the NAIA Pow Wow.
+Check out the Greek Festival at Holy Trinity Greek Orthodox Church, the African Street Festival, or the NAIA Pow Wow.
 The majority of country music stars migrated here from other places, too.
-For example, Carrie Underwood, Garth Brooks, and Vince Gill are from Oklahoma, while Alan Jackson is from Georgia, George Straight is from Texas and Merle Haggard was actually born in California.
+For example, Carrie Underwood, Garth Brooks, and Vince Gill are from Oklahoma, while Alan Jackson is from Georgia, George Straight is from Texas, and Merle Haggard was actually born in California.

 #5 – Order Sweet Tea the Right Way